breecummins/NetworkPerturbations/pythonmodules/README.txt

 dsgrn               =   path to the top-level DSGRN folder

 queryfile           =   path to python script that performs desired DSGRN queries;
-                        this includes pattern matching and making posets of extrema if desired
+                        this includes pattern matching and making posets of extrema if desired;
+                        main calling script must be named "query"

 EXACTLY ONE OF THE TWO FOLLOWING IS REQUIRED: